taiwonaf/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a read me file for the task 0 to write a script for printing the current working directory
+0. Write a script that prints the absolute path name of the current working directory.